I Called This in June. October Proved Me Right.

 What I'm Seeing in San Francisco

 The tech jobs getting cut aren't the ones AI can replace yet.
-They're middle management, project coordinators, design researchers—roles companies added when headcount growth was the metric everyone cared about.
+They're middle management, project coordinators, design researchers — roles companies added when headcount growth was the metric everyone cared about.
+You see it in SF's tech corridors.
+There are fewer people at the coffee shops during work hours.

 The AI jobs everyone promised would replace them?
 Still mostly infrastructure spending.
 More GPUs, more AI researchers, more "alignment engineers."
 Not the distributed workforce of AI-augmented individual contributors we were told would emerge.